-If an eligible participant has technical or commercial limitations which suggest a valid case for opportunity cost, it should outline how it values the opportunity cost.
+If a claimant has technical or commercial limitations which suggest a valid case for claiming opportunity cost, it should outline how it values the opportunity cost.
 The choice of method for valuing opportunity cost should follow the hierarchy of principles, as outlined below:

-- 1. The preferred method is to use a market based valuation of an alternative that over the relevant period of time would justify an opportunity cost.
-This valuation approach would be based on a range of information, including the available capacity and resources of the claimant's facility over this period of time and its cost structure.
+1. The preferred method is to use a market based valuation of an alternative that over the relevant period of time would justify an opportunity cost.
+This valuation approach would be based on a range of information, including the available capacity and resources of the claimant's plant over this period of time and its cost structure.
 The claimant should develop a counterfactual based on this alternative.
-The counterfactual should be based on what would have occurred in the market had the claimant's behaviour changed and it had chosen the more profitable alternative opportunity;27 - 2.
-If an appropriate market based valuation is not available then the claimant should consider using market values over a similar past period; and - 3.
-If it is not possible to use either of the above valuation methods, the claimant should develop its own methodology to value the opportunity costs.
-The AEMC would consider whether this methodology was appropriate for the specific nature of the claim.
+The counterfactual should be based on what would have occurred in the market had the claimant's behaviour changed and it had chosen the more profitable alternative opportunity;16

-For example, a counterfactual could account for the potential impact on prices that occurred in the relevant market, if the claimant had supplied the volume of output that it claims it could have supplied to that market, over the particular period of time.
+16 For example, a counterfactual could account for the potential impact on prices that occurred in the relevant market, if the claimant had supplied the volume of output that it claims it could have supplied to that market, over the particular period of time.